How Buoys Help

 Illinois-Indiana Sea Grant owns and maintains two real-time monitoring buoys that are deployed annually in nearshore Lake Michigan in the waters of Michigan City, Indiana and Wilmette, Illinois.
 IISG also displays the most recent data for two other real-time buoys in the Illinois waters of Lake Michigan near Winthrop Harbor and Waukegan, both operated by the Illinois State Geological Survey.

 More than 20 other real-time buoys are deployed in Lake Michigan each year, supported by a variety of entities, including the Chicago Park District, NOAA Great Lakes Environmental Research Laboratory, and LimnoTech, Inc., as well as local cities, power plants, travel boards, and many others.
 You can see data from all Great Lakes buoys via the Great Lakes Observing System.

-How are real-time data used?
+How is real-time data used?

 The real-time buoys serve many audiences.
 The National Weather Service uses buoy data to forecast wave and weather conditions, observe current conditions, and change forecasts when observations are not as expected.
 Boaters, anglers, paddlers, and surfers use the data to assess conditions before traveling out for the day.
-Charter fisherman use the data to make decisions about the safety of their customers and crew, as well as which locations will be good for fishing.
+Charter captains use the data to make decisions about the safety of their customers and crew, as well as which locations will be good for fishing.
 Scientists use real-time buoy data to improve Lake Michigan predictions for the near- or long-term future.